YKW-Modding/yo-docs/modding-guides.md

 nav_order: 5
 ---

-# Modding guides
+# Modding Guides

-## All of the guides here were posted in the guides thread in the Yo-kai Watch Modding Zone Discord server.
-Each guide has the original author listed.
-If I get any wrong, make sure to ping me (@komazuraaa) on the YKW Modding Zone Discord.
+Some of the guides here were posted in the guides thread in the Yo-kai Watch Modding Zone Discord server.
+Each guide from there has the original author listed.
+If any are wrong, make sure to ping @komazuraaa on the YKW Modding Zone Discord.